 In The Screenwriters Workbook, Syd Field reminds us that Act II, being the longest and the one with the most conflict and complications, needs special handling.

-Here, novice, or even experienced writers, are most likely to wonder off track and end up at a dead end.
-The midpoint, or the moment of illumination, as we’ve discussed in an earlier post, is that moment in which the Protagonist receives new information that allows him or her to proceed from a changed moral or ethical perspective to the second turning point.
+Here, novice, or even experienced writers, are most likely to wander off track and end up at a dead end.
+The midpoint, or the moment of illumination, as we’ve discussed in another post, is that moment in which the protagonist receives new information that allows him or her to proceed from a changed moral or ethical perspective to the second turning point.

 In An Unmarried Woman, the young, unhappily married Erica (Jill Clayburgh), enrolls in art classes and has an affair with her teacher, Saul.
 Against her will, she falls in love with him, then discovers she is pregnant.
 Torn between her lover and her husband, she decides to leave both and raise her child on her own.

 Pinch I marks the start of her relationship with her teacher.
 The mid-point occurs when she finally has sex with him.
-Pinch II describes her realization that she has fallen in love with Saul, while plot point II occurs when she discovers that she is pregnant with his child.
-These events clearly illustrate the strong relationship that both pinches share with the first and second tuning points respectively — often one of cause and effect.
+Pinch II describes her realisation that she has fallen in love with Saul, while turning point II occurs when she discovers that she is pregnant with his child.
+These events clearly illustrate the strong relationship that both pinches often share with the first and second tuning points respectively, one of cause and effect.

 An Unmarried Woman, Erica’s sexual relationship with Saul is a direct result of her starting art classes (tuning point I), while her realising that she is pregnant with his child (turning point II) follows from her having fallen in love with him (pinch II).
 Including these structural entities not only ensures narrative consistency, but also bolsters the structure the longest section of your story.

 Pinches occur on either side of the mid-point.
 The pinches and the midpoint give added structure to Act II of a story.